keleviss/keleviss/README.md

 <h1 align="center">Hi 👋, I'm Vissarion!</h1>
-<h3 align="center">Compuer Science and Computer Engineer Student at the University of West Attica.</h3>
+<h3 align="center">Computer Science and Computer Engineer Student at the University of West Attica.</h3>

 - 🔭 I’m currently working on a Song Playlist Web app using the Spotify API